Novel Coronavirus 2019 Health Alert

 Please note, due to COVID-19, the Prince of Wales Private Hospital is imposing visitor restrictions to the Special Care Nursery, Maternity Ward and Delivery Suite.
 You can read about these restrictions here.

 If you are due to have elective surgery: It was announced that all elective surgery would be cancelled effective midnight on 25 March 2020, with the exception of Category 1 (within 30 days) and urgent Category 2 (within 90 days) procedures.
-This applies to both public and private hospitals.
-While Category 3 surgeries have now resumed, there are ongoing restrictions to operating theatre time which, in addition to the earlier closures, has created a backlog of procedures.
+This applied to both public and private hospitals.
+While Category 3 surgeries have now resumed, the earlier closures have created a backlog of procedures.
 We appreciate your patience as we work through this challenging situation together.

 If you have respiratory symptoms/fever: In the presence of active symptoms and if any of the above applies to you, you should follow the health advice regarding testing and self-isolation.
 Call your GP or call HealthDirect on 1800 022 222 to seek advice.